Player-coach: In English women's football

-Chelsea L.F.C. defender Casey Stoney served a six-month spell as player–manager from January to June 2009 after the mid-season resignation of manager Steve Jones, and guided the club to a third-place finish in the 2008–09 FA Women's Premier League National Division.
+Chelsea L.F.C. defender Casey Stoney served a six-month spell as player-manager from January to June 2009 after the mid-season resignation of manager Steve Jones, and guided the club to a third-place finish in the 2008–09 FA Women's Premier League National Division.

 In Slovak men's football

-In Slovakia, comparably to surrounding countries, player–coaches and player–managers are most common in semi-professional or amateur clubs, with sides being led by formerly professional players on the brink of retirement or in early stages of their managerial careers.
-Frequently, such player–managers are linked with clubs from their native areas.
+In Slovakia, comparably to surrounding countries, player-coaches and player-managers are most common in semi-professional or amateur clubs, with sides being led by formerly professional players on the brink of retirement or in early stages of their managerial careers.
+Frequently, such player-managers are linked with clubs from their native areas.
 Examples include Milan Jambor playing and managing FK Svit, Stanislav Šesták playing for and managing a club from his native village of Demjata or Peter Petráš's tenure in Tatran Prešov during their years in crisis in 3.
 Liga.
 In professional football (top two leagues) such cases are rarer but have occurred in the past, especially in smaller and financially struggling clubs, such as Senica, which has cooperated with Juraj Piroska simultaneously in a role of a players and assistant manager.

 In other European football

+In December 2015 and January 2016, Samuel Eto'o became interim player-manager of Antalyaspor.

-In 2019, Vincent Kompany served as player–manager for RSC Anderlecht before retiring.
+In 2019, Vincent Kompany served as player-manager for RSC Anderlecht before retiring.

-In September 2021, Ferencvárosi TC appointed forward Fanny Vágó as player–manager, who then led the team to two Női NB I championships in 2021–22 and 2022–23 while also continuing as the league's leading goalscorer in both seasons.
-When prompted to choose between managing her club and continuing to play for the Hungary women's national football team by its manager Margret Kratz, Fanny chose club management and ended her international career.
+In September 2021, Ferencvárosi TC appointed forward Fanny Vágó as player-manager, who then led the team to two Női NB I championships in 2021–22 and 2022–23 while also continuing as the league's leading goalscorer in both seasons.
+When prompted to choose between managing her club and continuing to play for the Hungary women's national football team by its manager Margret Kratz, Vágó chose club management and ended her international career.

 In Brazilian men's football

-Brazilian world-cup winner Romário was also a player–coach for Vasco da Gama in 2007.
-He was appointed in November 2006 when Celso Roth was sacked after a loss and debuted in a 1–0 win against Club América in the quarterfinals of the Copa Sudamericana.
+Brazilian world-cup winner Romário was also a player-coach for Vasco da Gama in 2007.
+He was appointed in November 2006 when Celso Roth was dismissed after a loss and debuted in a 1–0 win against Club América in the quarterfinals of the Copa Sudamericana.
 Despite the victory, Vasco was eliminated because of a 2–0 loss in the first leg.
 He continued as a coach until early February when he decided to go against Vasco's president Eurico Miranda forced him to use the then youth player Alan Kardec in a match for Campeonato Carioca.
 Romário left Vasco both as a coach and player.

 In American women's football

-In 2009, Sky Blue FC defender Christie Rampone took on her team's player–manager role after the resignation of Kelly Lindsey, herself the caretaker manager after the earlier resignation of Ian Sawyers.
+In 2009, Sky Blue FC defender Christie Rampone took on her team's player-manager role after the resignation of Kelly Lindsey, herself the caretaker manager after the earlier resignation of Ian Sawyers.
 She led Sky Blue from the lowest seed in the 2009 Women's Professional Soccer Playoffs to the league's inaugural championship match, which Sky Blue won.
-Rampone later revealed that she was also more than two months' pregnant during her championship run as player–manager.
+Rampone later revealed that she was also more than two months' pregnant during her championship run as player-manager.